Dix206/flutter_admin_tool/README.md

 ## Object Structures
 The main part of Flutter CMS is the content management.
 You can easely display, create, update and delete objects.
 All Flutter CMS needs for that is the data structure of your object and the methods to handle these crud operations.

 To define the data structure you have to pass a method to `getCmsObjectStructures` which returns a list of `CmsObjectStructure`.
 The method gives you the currently logged in user so you can change the functionality based on the logged in user.
 The `CmsObjectStructure` needs to have a list of attributes.
-Every attribute must extends the `CmsAttributStructure`.
-Flutter CMS gives you a number of pre defined attributes but if you need a specific new attribut, you can define it by yourself.
+Every attribute must extends the `CmsAttributeStructure`.
+Flutter CMS gives you a number of pre defined attributes but if you need a specific new attribute, you can define it by yourself.

 Not every of crud function needs to be set.
 If you dont pass a specific method, that functionality will automatically be disabled.
 As you get the current logged in user, it is possible to disable some of these crud functions for specific user.